Georgia Tax Liens & How to Release

 Impact of a Tax Lien on the Property Owner’s Credit and Property Rights

-In the past, tax liens would impact your credit, but they’re no longer being reported to the credit bureaus by the tax agencies.
-Your situation won’t appear on your credit report.
-That said, tax liens are still public information, so it could impact your ability to take out credit or get new loans if your provider discovers your current status.
+Tax liens don’t appear on your credit report.
+That said, tax liens are still public information, so they will impact your ability to take out credit or get new loans when they are discovered in underwriting.

 How a Tax Lien Affects the Ability to Sell or Refinance the Property